For family historians who live in Berkshire... and for those researching Berkshire ancestors

 Why not join in and help?
 Find out what's involved

-Optimised for browsers like Firefox (latest version 33.0), Opera (latest version 25.0.1614.50) and Google Chrome (latest version 38.0.2125).
+Optimised for browsers like Firefox (latest version 33.0.3), Opera (latest version 25.0.1614.68) and Google Chrome (latest version 38.0.2125).
 Some page displays may be imperfect with older versions.
 Volunteers maintain this website and update it regularly.
-Tell us should something not work.
+Tell us if something's not working.
 Bookmark this page.